lucabianchini/contacthub-sdk-java/README.md

 ### removeTag

 Remove a tag from a Customer.
-If the tag is already present, nothing will be done.
+If the tag is already present, nothing is changed.

-This is just a convenience method, as the same result could be achieved using `getCustomer` and `patchCustomer`.
+While this is a convenient method, the same result can be achieved using `getCustomer` and `patchCustomer`.

 ```java
 Customer updatedCustomer = ch.addTag(customerId, "a-tag-to-remove");
 ```

 ## Event API

 ### getEvent

-Retrieve an event by its id.
+Retrieve an event using its ID.

 ```java
 Event event = ch.getEvent("a-valid-event-id");